Marklong7/Legal_LLM/README.md

 * The workflow of course.

+## Future works:
+* Fine tuning small LLM model to replace these agent for better running speed and accuracy.
+* The RAPTOR code in the original paper does not explain why they are using UMAP and GMM.
+They are easy to use, no parameters to adjust, but super slow to run.
+Other dimensional reduction methods like Autoencoder, and Uncertainty Autoencoder can be possible alternatives to the UMAP algorithm.
+People generally not recommended to use AE on tabular dataset, but for NLP, maybe it's useful.

 ## Reference
 > [1] Brown, T. B. (2020).
 Language models are few-shot learners. *arXiv preprint arXiv:2005.14165*.